In this article

 How does Monk sync with NetSuite?

-Through a bidirectional integration that keeps invoices, payments, and credit memos current in both systems, with NetSuite as the source of truth.
+Through a native bidirectional integration that keeps invoices, payments, and credit memos current in both systems, with NetSuite remaining the source of truth at all times.

 How long does it take to set up?